heathbioi/heathbioi.github.io/alex-gibbs.md

 Looking to find and/or explore cancer data but don't really know where to start?
 Take a look at my [cancer research resources](cancer-research-resources.md) page!

+I have also compiled a list of [general bioinformatics resources](https://heathbioi.github.io/general-bioinformatics-resources/) that may be of use.

 Here's a list of things that I can help you with.
 Please note that this is not an exhaustive list, if you would like help with anything not listed here, please contact me **(GibbsA@cardiff.ac.uk)**:

 - Download and analyse public data.